Before you Start

 Tip!
 If someone has logged in to Figma, we will show their profile picture and display name.
 If they aren't logged in, we will show a question mark icon and an "Anonymous" name.

-To exit observation mode, you can interact with your screen in the following ways:
+To stop following, you can interact with your screen in the following ways:

 - Selecting an object in the Canvas